 Latest News & Events

-If the debt is in their name, blow out your cheeks.
-Near miss.
-Credit records are more about you than an address which was the case some time ago.
-A credit agency will be aware of a past association with your ex but you are not tarred with their brush.
+If the debt is in your ex-partner's name, it should not affect your credit rating.
+Credit records are more about you than an address, which was the case some time ago.
+A credit reference agency will be aware of a past association with your ex but this should not affect your credit score.
 Each party’s debts are theirs alone.

-Joint bank account debt?
-Well, then I fear you are both jointly and severely liable for the negative balance.
-That is to say, the bank could pursue each of you for all of it or such percentage each they may wish.
+If you are concerned about a joint bank account debt, it is important to understand that you are both liable for the debts incurred.
+That is to say, the bank could pursue both of you for all the money owed or just a percentage each, if they wish.

-Was your signature forged on documentation?
+Do you believe your signature was forged on documentation?
 This is a matter for the police.
-The question is do you first seek to try and clear the debt and then pursue the matter with the police.
-There appears to be a view that to do so can mean you accept responsibility for it.
-Fraudulent accounts are more difficult to have deleted from your credit file.
+Should you first seek to try and clear the debt and then pursue the matter with the police?
+There appears to be a view that to do so can mean you accept responsibility for signing the documents.
+In these cases, it is important to seek legal advice urgently for clarification on your situation.

-If you believe a fraud or a further fraud may take place, you should contact CIFAS the UK’s Fraud Prevention Service.
-You can also sign up to their Protective Registration Service (PRS).
-I am told the effect is to place a warning flag against your name and personal details to indicate a risk of identity fraud.
-Any CIFAS registered lender, (no doubt the catch) will be alerted to this fact and undertake additional checks to verify any credit application is genuine.
+If you believe fraud has taken place, you should contact Action Fraud, the national fraud and cyber crime reporting centre.
+You can also sign up to Cifas, and register for their protective registration service.
+This will place a warning flag against your name and personal details to indicate a risk of identity fraud.
+Any Cifas-registered lender will be alerted to this fact and undertake additional checks to verify any credit application is genuine.

 Personal Law Services